Event Phone: 02 8957 5428

 |(P) – Purposeful Activity 6.0 Hrs||(P) – Purposeful Activity 6.0 Hrs|

 Your child using appropriate gear is instrumental in ensuring that they have an enjoyable and comfortable experience – we cannot stress this enough!
 If you are unsure whether your child’s equipment is suitable, please contact us for clarification.

-- Shelved shirt (for walking and paddling in) – no singlet tops
+- Sleeved shirt (for walking and paddling in) – no singlet tops

-- Rain Jacket (no ponchos or wind breakers);
+- Waterproof Rain Jacket (preferable Gortex – no ponchos or wind breakers);

 - Sleeping bag suitable to the season of the year:

 - Winter – minus 5

 - Shoulder Season & Summer – zero rating;